 When not staying at the campground, visitors can start at the Barnes Camp Visitor Center and explore the 3.5 miles of winding roads that showcase beautiful vistas and recreational areas.
 Additional trails are available, including the Long Trail to further explore the area and a beautiful stream.

 Other popular trails include the Hellbrook Trail that should only be considered by skilled hikers, and the Sterling Pond Trail.
 Finally, the park can also be enjoyed by outdoor sporting activities such as bouldering, cave exploring, biking, and ice climbing.
 This beautiful park may not be the largest but has so much to explore right in front of you.
 Take your family to the beautiful and sprawling grounds of the Smugglers Notch in Vermont during your next Stowe vacation getaway!
+We have a wide selection of vacation rentals, including New Year’s and Easter rentals.

 (Image by Michelle Maria [CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons)